limoiie/bin2sth/README.md

   - used to identify model
   - components
     - Dataset Args: specify on which data source the model is trained
+    - Runtime Args: args that control the training process
     - Model Args: args that influence the model construction, such as the network size
-    - Runtime Args: args that control the training process
+    - Dict[Train Args]: args that satisfy the pre-trained
 - Result Args
   - Train Args